 Perhaps it is something in our deep past, but the desire to find and summit natural climbing structures is instinctive.
 So instinctive that it is an integral part of developing the proprioceptive system – the neurons that flash signals to give you a sense of movement and body position.
 It’s a sort of built-in gyroscope system that keeps us from falling over.
 Using their own body weight to help build arm and leg muscles helps children be active in other ways – skills like kicking a ball or running both draws on the child’s ability to balance and move freely.
 Through natural climbing, the limbs are telling the brain what they are capable of so that any future activity is assessed, even if it is unrelated to clambering up a rope net, for example, lifting and carrying a bucket of sand.
 Training this cross-coordination skill also helps children in learning to read.

-Robinia climbing structures work equally well in urban and rural locations.
-In a park, close to trees the natural wood equipment blends in seamlessly with the landscape, while in a city, the natural climbing structures offer a welcome respite from concrete.
+Natural robinia wood climbing structures work equally well in urban and rural locations.
+In a park, close to trees, the natural wood equipment blends in seamlessly with the landscape, while in a city, the natural climbing structures offer a welcome respite from concrete.

 Get in touch with us today

-Please fill in your contact details and we will get back to you as soon as possible.
+Please fill in your contact details and we'll get in touch soon.